Sabirabad District

 Sabirabad District (Sabirabad rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the centre of the country and belongs to the Mil-Mughan Economic Region.
+Located in the centre of the country, it belongs to the Mil-Mughan Economic Region.
 The district borders the districts of Saatly, Imishli, Kurdamir, Hajigabul, Salyan, Bilasuvar, and the city of Shirvan.
 Its capital and largest city is Sabirabad.
 As of 2020, the district had a population of 178,800.

 History

 The area of Sabirabad is rich with ancient monuments and settlements.
 As a result of the excavation in the district, ancient necropolis as well as settlements which belong to V-I, V-II, and I B.C were found in Surra, Javad, Abdulyan, Garatepe, Guruzma, Garagashil, Bulagli, Zangana and Galagayin.
 Materials that were found in the “Shahargah” place of the village show that the ancient findings belong to the 11th-12th centuries.
 Historically, some nations attacked Mughan lands known as “Khaver Zemin”, “Guneshli land”.
 However, all those pressures were overcome.
 Since that time, “Khaver Zamin” replaced with Galagayin.
 Currently, the Sabirabad district has Galagayin village.

 The biggest village in the district is Javad which has been a historical city and the centre of the Javad Khanate.
 Javad became part of Quba Khanate in 1768.
 When Azerbaijan became a part of Russia, a number of Russians were settled in Javad.
 The district was named Petropavlovka in 1988.

 Sabirabad district was organized on August 8, 1930.
 On October 7, 1931, Petropavlokva was renamed after the famous Azerbaijani satirical poet M.A.Sabir with the decree of the Azerbaijan Central Executive Committee.
 On May 25, 1943, Saatli District turned into an integral part of Sabirabad.
 The Saatli district was joined to Sabirabad on January 4, 1963, and it continued until January 14, 1965.
 The downtown was renamed a town-type settlement on November 7, 1952, and since December 4, 1959, the district has been called Sabirabad.